oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_SKLearn_GettingStarted/readme.md

 # Intel® Python Scikit-learn Extension Getting Started Sample

 The `Intel® Python Scikit-learn Extension Getting Started` sample demonstrates how to use a support vector machine classifier from Intel® Extension for Scikit-learn* for digit recognition problem.
 All other machine learning algorithms available with Scikit-learn can be used in the similar way.
 Intel® Extension for Scikit-learn* speeds up scikit-learn applications.
-The acceleration is achieved through the use of the Intel® oneAPI Data Analytics Library (oneDAL) [Intel oneAPI Data Analytics Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html), which comes with [Intel AI Tools](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+The acceleration is achieved through the use of the Intel® oneAPI Data Analytics Library (oneDAL) [Intel oneAPI Data Analytics Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html), which comes with [AI Tools](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 | Area                     | Description